jsmith1031/Arm-Assembly-GnomeSort/README.md

-# Arm-Assembly-InsertionSort
+# Arm-Assembly-GnomeSort
-This is an Arm Assembly implementation of the first round of an Insertion Sort algorithm I wrote for my Computer Organization Course
+This is an Arm Assembly implementation of the first round of an Gnome Sort algorithm I wrote for my Computer Organization Course
 # Project 1
 ITEC 352 Fall 2019
 ## Author